★ BEST INVESTING TOOLS COMPARISON ★

 Does FRED (Federal Reserve Economic Data) or Wayback Machine (Internet Archive) have real-time data?

-Wayback Machine (Internet Archive) offers real-time data feeds, which is essential for active traders.
-FRED (Federal Reserve Economic Data) uses delayed or end-of-day data, which works fine for longer-term investors who don't need up-to-the-second quotes.
+Wayback Machine (Internet Archive) offers real-time data, which matters if you trade actively.
+FRED (Federal Reserve Economic Data) runs on delayed or end-of-day data, which is perfectly fine for longer-term investors who don't live and die by the tick.

 Can I export data from FRED (Federal Reserve Economic Data) and Wayback Machine (Internet Archive)?

-FRED (Federal Reserve Economic Data) supports data exports to Excel, Image, JSON, and XML.
-Wayback Machine (Internet Archive) has more limited export options.
+FRED (Federal Reserve Economic Data) exports to Excel.
+Wayback Machine (Internet Archive) is stingier about getting data out.

 Other tools you might like